HariKrishna-9885699666/chat-app-ui-react-vite-ts-socket/README.md

 # Chat Application with React + Vite, Socket.IO and Express

 This is a simple chat application using React + Vite, Socket.IO, and TypeScript.
-Alows users to join chat rooms, send messages.
+Allows users to join chat rooms, send messages, and broadcast typing statuses in real-time.

 ## Live Demo